Sylius/Sylius-Docs/bundles/SyliusProductBundle/overriding_forms.rst

 Using different form type
 -------------------------

-Thanks to flexibility of the controllers (see :doc:`SyliusResourceBundle </bundles/SyliusResourceBundle/index>`) you can use different form type per action (per route, actually).
+Thanks to the flexibility of the controllers (see :doc:`SyliusResourceBundle </bundles/SyliusResourceBundle/index>`) you can use a different form type per action (per route, actually).
-Below you can see usage of custom form in product create action.
+Below you can see usage of a custom form for the product create action.

 .. code-block:: yaml